harryg15/Lap1_Community_Page_Project/README.md

 # Welcome to Connekt!

 Connekt is the anonymous blogging site to talk about whatever you want!
+Have a crazy story or a funny joke to tell?
+Or maybe you want to share a controversial opinion...like Harry Maguire is the best football player in the world?
-Do you have a story to tell, or a funny joke?
-Use Connekt to tell others whatever you want, at a touch of a button.
+Then Connekt is the right platform for you!
+Tell others whatever you want, at a touch of a button.

-(insert image here)

 ## Table of Contents